-Cloves – The spice with the hardest punch!
+Cloves – The spice that nails the taste

-Small dark brown or black little buds that resemble tiny needles or nails and also quite similar to taste .. that is its ‘sharp’ and hence gives a good flavour punch!
+Small dark brown or black little buds that resemble tiny needles or nails and also quite similar to taste .. that is it is sharp and hence gives a good flavour punch!

 This is the reason why it’s an expensive spice, as it involves manual labour.